What should your next fitness goal be? Take the quiz.

 The Takeaway

 In truth, the face-off between Pilates vs. yoga isn’t really a battle at all.
-The two practices withstand the test of time for overlapping reasons.
-In short, they both utilize breathing, mindfulness, and low-impact moves to yield benefits like greater strength, flexibility, and mobility, as well as reduced stress and a boost in overall well-being.
+Neither is inherently superior to the other, and the two practices withstand the test of time for overlapping reasons.
+In short, both utilize breathing, mindfulness, and low-impact moves to yield benefits like greater strength, flexibility, and mobility —not to mention have the power to improve your mental and emotional health.

 At the same time, they have vastly different origins and hail from different corners of the world.
 Yoga is an ancient Indian philosophical practice and way of living, of which exercise is only a small component.
 Meanwhile, Pilates was invented only a century ago; it uses specific moves (and sometimes equipment) to bring the body—and thus the mind and spirit—back to balance.